rothgar/awesome-tmux/README.md

 - [Guide to customizing tmux.conf](http://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/)
 - [practical tmux](https://mutelight.org/practical-tmux)
 - [tmux-extra](https://github.com/brandur/tmux-extra) Configuration and scripts for sane Tmux default behavior
+- [tmux yank to system clipboard](https://www.grailbox.com/2020/08/use-system-clipboard-for-vi-copy-mode-in-tmux-in-macos-and-linux/) A way to get the System Clipboard to work with tmux yank on a Mac via `pbcopy` and linux via `xclip`

 ## <a name="tools"></a>Tools and session management